chinamike65/hugo-tuolesi/content/book3/book3en.md

 The supreme offering that we ordinary people can make is to make offerings to Buddhas and Bodhisattvas with various "vast and enlightened minds".

-Including the bodhicitta of saving sentient beings from samsara; and the mind of turning all the good roots into offerings to the Buddhas with the power of faith and vows to the Buddhas like diamonds, and so on, and then through the blessing of the great vows of Samantabhadra Bodhisattva, Make offerings to the Buddhas and Tathagatas in the way of Samantabhadra.
+Including the bodhicitta of saving sentient beings from samsara;

+and the mind of turning all the good roots into offerings to the Buddhas with the power of faith and vows to the Buddhas like diamonds, and so on, and then through the blessing of the great vows of Samantabhadra Bodhisattva,

+Make offerings to the Buddhas and Tathagatas in the way of Samantabhadra.

-Samantabhadra Cloud Offering is: First, visualize yourself transformed into Samantabhadra Bodhisattva, sitting on a white elephant with six tusks, holding a wish-fulfilling jewel in his hand, and then visualize the wish-fulfilling jewel emitting twenty-five rays of light, and there is another one in each rays of light.
+Samantabhadra Cloud Offering is:

+First, visualize yourself transformed into Samantabhadra Bodhisattva, sitting on a white elephant with six tusks,

+holding a wish-fulfilling jewel in his hand,

+and then visualize the wish-fulfilling jewel emitting twenty-five rays of light,

+and there is another one in each rays of light.

 Samantabhadra Bodhisattva, the wish-fulfilling jewel of each Samantabhadra emits twenty-five rays of light, and there is Samantabhadra in the light.

 Continue to contemplate in this way until the entire sky is filled with Samantabhadra.

-Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, offering offerings to the Buddhas and Tathagatas, and at the same time reciting the offering Yun Dharani mantra:
+Then visualize the wish-fulfilling treasures in the hands of each Samantabhadra Bodhisattva transforming into various offerings, making offerings to the Buddhas and Tathagatas, and at the same time reciting the offering Yun Dharani mantra:

 Om Namo Bhagavadi Bhazasa Rezamadani Datakada Arehadi three have three Buddah, Dah, Taomba, a thief, a thief, a thief, a thief, a thief, a thief.
 Ba thief Maha Bodi word Daba thief Maha Bodi sect master Wa Sanmeng Zamana Ba thief Sajawagerma Awa Rena Buhu Danapa thief Suha

-After reciting this mantra three times, if you make offerings to a flower, the flower will appear innumerable rains of flowers on the pure land of every Buddha and Bodhisattva; if you offer a cup of tea, a cup of tea will appear in front of every Buddha and Bodhisattva.
-This is the power to realize the power of Puxian cloud offering.
+After reciting this mantra three times, if you make offerings of a flower, the flower will appear as innumerable rains of flowers on the pure land of every Buddha and Bodhisattva; if you offer a cup of tea, a cup of tea will appear in front of every Buddha and Bodhisattva.

+This is the power to realize the power of Samantabhadra cloud offering.

 (3) The evil deeds that I have done in the past are all born from the beginningless greed, hatred, and delusion, and from the body, speech, and mind.
 I now repent of everything.

-Whether it is a Buddhist or a non-Buddhist, our body, speech, and mind have created a lot of karma from generation to generation due to greed, hatred, and delusion.
+Whether you are a Buddhist or a non-Buddhist, our body, speech, and mind have created a lot of karma from generation to generation due to greed, hatred, and delusion.

 The result of karma is suffering and falling into the evil realm.
 Therefore, it is very important to eliminate karma through repentance.
 This is the factor of repentance.

 There are many kinds of karmic obstacles, among which the karma of breaking the precepts is particularly large.
-For example, if you break the precepts after taking the five precepts, you will have a great sin.
+For example, if you break the precepts after taking the five vows, you will have a great sin.

-Therefore, before we take the five precepts, we must first consider whether we can achieve the purity of the precepts.
-If not, we can temporarily waive the five precepts, or we can take one or two precepts first.
+Therefore, before we take the five vows, we must first consider whether we can keep the vows or not.
+If not, we can temporarily waive the five precepts, or we can take one or two vows first.

-There are also people who break the Bodhisattva precepts after taking the bodhisattva precepts.
+There are also people who break the Bodhisattva vows after taking the bodhisattva precepts.
 They will also have serious sins.
 These karmic obstacles need to be repented to eliminate.

 Then, how to repent is to repent in front of Buddhas and Bodhisattvas according to the four powers.

 153

-When we sincerely take refuge in the guru, the Three Jewels are the power of reliance; reciting the mantras of Buddhas and Bodhisattvas, the four refuges, the hundred-syllable mantra, and the thirty-five Buddhas’ repentance texts are the countermeasures; the regret for karma is the power of abandonment; To do, with such determination, is to be free from evil.
+When we sincerely take refuge in the guru, the Three Jewels are the power of reliance; reciting the mantras of Buddhas and Bodhisattvas, the four refuges, the hundred-syllable mantra, and the thirty-five Buddhas’ confession texts are the antidotes; the regret for karma is the power of abandonment; To do, with such determination, is to be free from evil.

 With these four powers, one can repent and eliminate karma.